 Greenhouse gases (GHG) emitted due to the business activities of Mitsui Fudosan (see Scope of Data Calculation) are primarily carbon dioxide (CO2) resulting from energy consumption.
 Aside from that, emitted chlorofluorocarbons (e.g., HFC) also fall under the same category.
-GHG emissions have been almost flat since fiscal 2016, and in fiscal 2017, the figure of 506,700 t-CO2 per year was almost the same as the previous year.
-However, GHG emissions per base unit (of floor area) were 0.08409 t-CO2/m2 per year, down 5.8% compared with the previous fiscal year.
-The main factors responsible for this reduction in GHG emissions per base unit (of floor area) were a large reduction at retail facilities with high energy consumption per base unit, and a decline in the greenhouse gas emissions coefficient of electricity in our main areas of activity.
+GHG emissions at Mitsui Fudosan have been almost flat since fiscal 2016, and in fiscal 2018, the figure of 512,800 t-CO2 per year was almost the same as the previous year.
+However, GHG emissions per base unit (of floor area) were 0.08011 t-CO2/m per year, down 4.7% compared with the previous fiscal year.